derektamsen/derektamsen.github.io-hugo/content/posts/2016-09-01-svn2git-tag-already-exists.md

 hideBackToTop: false
 ---

-If you find yourself migrating a repository from subversion to git you may run into a couple issues.
-One common issue I ran into was where an engineer updated a tag.
-When converting a repository with a modified tag, `svn2git`[^svn2gitrepo] will stop and return an error message stating that a duplicate tag is present.

 Fortunately, this is an easy issue to correct.
 You simply need to delete the tag and rerun the conversion.
-This works because `svn2git` is replaying the commit history from oldest to newest against the new git repository.
+This works because `svn2git`[^svn2gitrepo] is replaying the commit history from oldest to newest against the new git repository.
 After removing the older tag, re-running `svn2git` will apply the next tag creation.

 Delete the old tag in the new git repository:
 ```sh